Improving Robot Success Detection using Static Object Data: Models

 Object images can capture geometry, e.g., if \target{} is wide and flat, \grasped{} is more likely to go \ON{} it.
 Referring expressions can reveal how descriptor words like ``small'' and ``large'' for \grasped{} encode how likely it is to go \IN{} \target{}.

 \paragraph{Egocentric plus Pretrained Object Data Model \egoPobj{}} Running the robot through thousands of trials and labeling the outcomes is prohibitively expensive, but object data can be crowdsourced (as described in \sref{sec:task_and_data}).
-We make use of the {\bf All Pairs} data to pretrain relevant layers of the \egoobj{} models and obtain the \egoPobj{} models.
+Whereas in the previous two models, we trained using the smaller data subset, {\bf Robot Pairs}, here we make use of the {\bf All Pairs} data to pretrain relevant layers of the \egoobj{} architecture to obtain the \egoPobj{} model.

 We pretrain the \egoobj{in} and \egoobj{on} architecture layers that map from input embeddings to hidden projection layers on an auxiliary task: predicting \IN{} and \ON{} Mechanical Turk annotations given only images and referring expressions for objects \grasped{} and \target{} (e.g., no RGB-D input information).
 This is a noisy signal because human intuition about these stacks might not align with the robot's ability, but we can train on the much larger set of {\bf All Pairs}.